Food Allergies 101

 What are food allergies?

 A food allergy is an overreaction in the immune system to a food.
 The immune system is supposed to protect the body from germs.
 During the overreaction in the immune system, the immune system thinks the food is harmful, and then releases chemicals such as histamine.
 Basically the immune system tries to fight off the food as if it was a germ.
 Therefore the food someone is allergic to is a food allergen and the response their body has to the food is an allergic reaction.
 A person can have one food allergy or multiple food allergies.
 Anyone can develop any food allergy at any time.
-In American over 15 million people have food allergies.
+In America over 15 million people have food allergies.

 What are NOT food allergies?